libitx/txforge/README.md

 **Note for Node users**

 TxForge is developed using ES modules.
-Therefore, depending on whether you version of Node is happy with ES modules, pay attention to the following:
+Therefore, depending on whether your platform is happy with ES modules, pay attention to the following:

 ```javascript
 // 🥳 Cutting edge node, ES modules all the way...